dustinpfister/blog_posts/_posts/lodash_flatmap.md

 layout: post
 categories: lodash
 id: 540
-updated: 2019-10-07 22:10:07
+updated: 2020-06-07 19:01:40
-version: 1.9
+version: 1.10
 ---

 So there is the native javaScript array map method, and then there is the lodash map collection method.
-The map method is often used in conjunction with many other methods to produce an array of collection in a certain format, including methods like then flatten method.
+The map method is often used in conjunction with many other methods to produce an array or collection object in general in a certain end format.
+For example I might map over an array of source objects to create primitive values that I would then pass threw another method such as reduce to reduce the array of primitives into a single value.

+However there are many methods that I might use other than reduce including methods like the flatten method.
 With lodash there are a few methods that are a single method that combines the functionality of two methods such as the [lodash flatmap](https://lodash.com/docs/4.17.15#flatMap) method which I will be going over in this post.

+So the lodash flatmap method in lodash is one of many methods that I do not use often, and alo it is not such a big deal to just use map, and then flatten. never the less this will be the subject of this post.

 <!-- more -->